-- · Malus and clawback provisions operating across all discretionary incentive plans; - · Deferral of remuneration and holding periods; - Remuneration Committee discretion to override formulaic out-turns to ensure incentive pay-outs reflect underlying business performance and shareholder experience; - · Limits on awards specified within the policy and plan rules; and - · Regular interaction with the Audit Committee.
+- Malus and clawback provisions operating across all discretionary incentive plans; - Deferral of remuneration and holding periods; - business performance and shareholder experience; - Limits on awards specified within the policy and plan rules; and - Regular interaction with the Audit Committee.

 Predictability - The Committee regularly reviews the performance of in-flight awards so it understands the likely outcomes.